codemonkey76/markdown-live-preview/README.md

-# 🦀 md-live-preview-server
+# 🦀 markdown-live-preview

 A Rust-powered live Markdown preview server that integrates with Neovim via TCP.
-Renders GitHub-flavored Markdown (GFM) using [Comrak](https://github.com/kivikakk/comrak), served via [Axum](https://github.com/tokio-rs/axum), and controlled in real time from an [md-live-preview.nvim](https://github.com/your-username/md-live-preview.nvim) plugin.
+Renders GitHub-flavored Markdown (GFM) using [Comrak](https://github.com/kivikakk/comrak), served via [Axum](https://github.com/tokio-rs/axum), and controlled in real time from an [md-live-preview.nvim](https://github.com/codemonkey76/md-live-preview.nvim) plugin.

 > [!NOTE]
 > This project is designed to be paired with a Neovim plugin that streams buffer changes and cursor position.